YuvBindal/EmpowerNUS/README.md

 ### Future Features

+-**Object Detection/Deep Computer Vision AI Algorithm**-- Our object detection AI algorithm will help users take pictures of crime scene and label critical information before the evidence passes to the authorities.
+Moreover, this algorithm will be used when the panic button is activated.
 -**Educational Resources** Users will be able to enjoy our unique courses aimed at raising awareness on crime prevention and self defense with an element of gamification.
-- **Crime Reporting:** Users can deploy crime incidents reports directly through the app.
+- **Blockchain/Smart Contracts Crime Reporting:** Users can deploy crime incidents reports directly through the app.
 This information can be shared with the authorities to ensure proper actions are taken.
+We will deploy these reports in the form of smart contracts using solidity and the ethereum blockchain to ensure user privacy and data immutability.
 - **Safety Resources:** Users can access information and resources on how to prevent crimes, ensuring they are well informed.
 - **User Connection:** The app will allow users to share experiences and connect with other users, creating a sense of community and collective security.
 - **Data Sharing with Authorities:** Users will be able to share crucial data with authorities, ensuring real-time communication during emergency situations.